 Sensitivity and noise number are parameters that are tied together.
-However, the requirement for multi-antenna and multi-receiver arrays forces to keep the price of receiver at the minimal value.
-This implies that the sensitivity and noise number have to be at least so good in the detection (signal / noise > 1) of an observed object, that it would be detected on the majority of receivers connected to an observation network.
+However, the requirement for multi-antenna and multi-receiver arrays forces to keep the prices of receivers at the minimal value.
+This implies that the sensitivity and noise number have to be at least as good in the detection (signal / noise > 1) of an observed object, that it would be detected by the majority of receivers connected to an observational network.

-&lt;sup>1) Most of astronomy-related discoveries in the last fifty years came from radioastronomy.
+&lt;sup>1) Most of astronomy-related discoveries in the last fifty years came from the field of radioastronomy.